tinybirdco/low-latency-engine/README.md

 #### Long term discounts

 Your platform wants to offer long term visit discounts to users who are likely to book a property for an extended period of time.
-So if an user that is searching for a booking fulfills at least 5 of the following conditions, he or she will be eligible for a long term discount:
+So if an user that is searching for a booking at the same location fulfills at least 5 of the following conditions, he or she will be eligible for a long term discount:

-* 3 events of the same `user_id` in less than an hour
-* the duration of the booking search (`end_date` - `start_date`) more than 2 weeks
+* the duration of the booking search (`end_date` - `start_date`) more than 2 months
 * the `price` is more than 300
 * country in `['FR', 'PT', 'IT', 'ES']`
 * `property_type` in `['house', 'apartment']`